factorial-io/tobey/README.md

 The service vertical scaling can be controlled by the number of workers used for crawling.
 The service is horizontally scalable by adding more instances on nodes in a cluster.
 In horizontal scaling, any instances can receive crawl requests, for easy load balancing.
-The instances will coordinate with each other via a RabbitMQ.
+The instances will coordinate with each other via Redis.

 ## Features